DEVELOPMENT TOOLS

 How to use it

-# Refactor entire Shopware project
+# Fix entire Shopware project

-shopware-cli project refactor
+shopware-cli project fix

-# Refactor a specific extension
+# Fix a specific extension

-shopware-cli extension refactor ./path/to/extension
+shopware-cli extension fix ./path/to/extension

 Experimental: AI-powered Twig template upgrades